An 2025 YouGov survey has concluded that Switzerland is home to Europe's happiest retirees.

-Despite its high cost of living, which makes it difficult for some people to make their ends meet, Switzerland is a good place to spend the proverbial “golden years”.
-Here are some of the perks Swiss seniors can enjoy.
+Despite its high cost of living — a definite disadvantage read more about this below) — which makes it difficult for some people to make their ends meet, Switzerland is nevertheless a good place to spend the proverbial “golden years.”

-But just as a point of reference, in the context of this article "old" means post-retirement age, though many people in this age bracket don't feel, or think of themselves, as "old".
+Just as a point of reference, in the context of this article 'old' means post-retirement, though many people in this age bracket don't feel, or think of themselves, as "old."

 Longer, healthier lives